Chapter 12 — Register Contracts

-Chapter 11’s comment block is the right idea: the subroutine declares what it reads, what it returns and what it destroys; the caller reads that and writes code accordingly.
-But a semicolon comment can say anything, and nothing checks whether the comment still matches the code after the tenth edit.
+Chapter 11’s contract is the right idea: the subroutine declares what it reads, what it returns and what it destroys; the caller reads that and writes code accordingly.
+An ordinary comment can drift away from the code after repeated edits.

-This chapter is not a syntax appendix.
-It teaches the mental model — caller liveness, callee boundaries, flags as return values, @ entry spans, external .asmi contracts and the CLI workflow that makes register-care part of daily work.
+This chapter teaches the mental model: caller liveness, callee boundaries, flags as return values, .routine boundaries, external .asmi contracts and the CLI workflow that makes register contracts part of daily work.

 The bug contracts catch